-4 AWG bonding wires.

-4.2 Conduits vs. Cables
+4.4.1 Conduits vs. Cables

-1. In general, the decision to use conduits or cables should be based on the specific details of the application.
-In general, cables in cable tray is preferred for new installations; however there are cases were the use of conduits is appropriate.

-- 2. It is acceptable for a facility to have a mixture of conduits and cables. - 3.
-Conduits should be considered in the following applications: - 3.1 Where the existing installation is conduit based. - 3.2 Fire alarm systems. - 3.3 Where aesthetics are a concern. - 3.4 Where there is potential for physical abuse or damage. - For example, rigid aluminum conduits are preferred in lift stations that have limited space such that the removal of a pump could result in physical damage to the electrical system. - 3.5 Where the specific cables required do not have a FT4 rating.
+- 1. The decision to use conduits or cables for interior power distribution should be based on the specific details of the application.
+In general, cables in cable tray is preferred for new installations; however there are cases were the use of conduits is appropriate. - 2.
+It is acceptable for a facility to have a mixture of conduits and cables. - 3.
+Conduits should be considered in the following applications: - 3.1 Where the existing installation is conduit based. - 3.2 Fire alarm systems. - 3.3 Where aesthetics are a concern. - 3.4 Where there is potential for physical abuse or damage. - 3.4.1 For example, rigid aluminum conduits are preferred in lift stations that have limited space such that the removal of a pump could result in physical damage to the electrical system. - 3.5 Where the specific cables required do not have a FT4 rating.

-4.3 Cable Types and Ratings
+4.5 Cable Types and Ratings